Subscribe Now - Get them delivered to your inbox every Tuesday.

 - The risks of going with your competitors and why they might be rubbish

-And it’s part of your sales machine like I just said, hammering it home so they can’t ignore it and just pretend you’re all the same.
+And it’s part of your sales machine to be hammering it home so they can’t ignore it and just pretend you’re all the same.
 Hammering it home so they have to make an informed choice about who to go with and they can’t just buy the cheaper one and pretend it’s the same.

 I’ll help you.
 Risk is important.
 Don’t neglect it.
-Build an understanding of risk into your marketing and into your sales.
+Build an understanding of risk into your marketing and sales.

 If you want me to help, there are four ways you can engage with me: